-According to ESPN, Woods had his first back surgery on April 1, 2014 when he had a microdiscectomy to alleviate a pinched nerve.
+According to ESPN, Woods had his first back surgery on April 1, 2014, when he had a microdiscectomy to alleviate a pinched nerve.
 Just over a year later, Woods underwent his second back surgery with another microdiscectomy on September 16, 2015.
-A little over a month later, Woods had another procedure on October 28, 2015 on the same area to alleviate pain.
-His latest surgery took place on April 20, 2017, and almost a year later there appears to be no complications.
+A little over a month later, Woods had another procedure on October 28, 2015, on the same area to alleviate pain.
+His latest surgery took place on April 20, 2017, and almost a year later there appear to be no complications.

 Woods bigger concern at the time of the surgery was living a normal life as his golf career seemed like a distant memory.
 Woods admitted to ESPN that there were days he could not walk as he was recovering from the surgery.

 “The low periods were for the better part of four to six months that I had to be helped out of bed every day,” Woods told Smith.
 “There were some days where even if you helped me I couldn’t stand up.
 I would either fall to the floor, or I would stay in bed.
 That was a tough part of my life…Coming back and playing golf was never in my thoughts.
 It was just how do I get away from this pain.
 How can I live life again?”